South Bass Island: Geography

 Approximately 3.7 mi long and 1.5 mi wide and comprises 1588.3 acre, the island is separated by an isthmus into a smaller, residential northeastern side (East Point) and a southwestern side that contains an airfield and the village center of Put-in-Bay, the island's only incorporated community.
 The island is 3 mi north of the nearest point on the mainland (Scott Point in the peninsular Catawba Island Township) and approximately 10 mi north northeast of Port Clinton, Ohio, and 14 mi north northwest of Sandusky, Ohio.

 As of the 2000 census there were 631 residents on the island.

 Access

+The Jet Express provides high speed ferry service from Port Clinton, or Sandusky to Cedar Point, Kelleys Island, and Put-in-Bay.

-Transportation to the island via car, bike, or walk-ons is provided by ferries from the Miller Boat Line (departing from the northern point of Catawba Island), and Jet Express (departing from Port Clinton, Sandusky, and Cedar Point.
+Transportation to the island via car, bike, or walk-ons is provided by ferries from the Miller Boat Line (departing from the northern point of Catawba Island), and the Jet Express a high speed passenger ferry service (departing from the mainland ports of Port Clinton and Sandusky.)
 Other boat access is provided by various charter boat companies in the area.
 The island also has a small airport.
 Golf carts are a popular method of transportation on the island.